Inside Malaysia's Thriving Tech Hub: Startups and Success Stories

 Frequently Asked Questions

-(Up)What role does the ICT industry play in Malaysia's economy?
+(Up)What is the contribution of the ICT industry to Malaysia's economy?

-What are some success stories from Malaysia's tech startups?
+What are some notable success stories from Malaysian tech startups?

-Malaysia's tech industry faces challenges such as a talent shortage, expected to reach a deficit of 30,000 tech professionals by 2024, and limited Series A funding, with only 18% of startups reaching this stage.
+The Malaysian tech industry faces challenges like a significant talent shortage, with an estimated deficit of 30,000 tech professionals by 2024, and limited funding, as only 18% of startups reach Series A funding.
+Initiatives like Digital Talent Development aim to upskill 20,000 people by 2025 to address the talent gap.

 You may be interested in the following topics as well: